-Should the total development cost per unit exceed the maximum cost per unit for the corresponding building type, the application must include an addendum that thoroughly explains why the project could not be completed at or below the maximum cost.
+Should the total development cost be deemed excessive in comparison to the total development costs estimated for other similar developments with the corresponding building type, the application must include an addendum that thoroughly explains why the project could not be completed at or below the maximum cost.
 This addendum should identify specific line items in which costs are well above average relative to similar buildings and/or other relevant drivers of excess development costs.
 The application should include appropriate documentation to justify this determination.
 To verify these claims, SC Housing may use any third party resources it deems necessary to adequately perform a cost analysis of the application.
 Any costs related to the hiring or acquisition of said resources will be covered by the applicant.
-SC Housing will reject all applications where the reasons for exceeding the maximum cost per unit are not substantiated and deemed to be valid and has sole discretion over whether any applications above maximum cost per unit receive funding.
+SC Housing will reject all applications where the reasons for excessive costs are not substantiated and deemed to be valid.
+SC Housing has sole discretion over whether any applications with excessive costs receive funding.

 Developer Fees, Developer Overhead, and Consultant Fees (Fees): Fees are limited based on development costs or project units count.
-Fees are calculated as the total of Developer Fees (line 36) plus Consultant Fees (line 16) from Development Costs in the application.
+Fees are calculated as the total of Developer Fees plus Consultant Fees from Development Costs in the application.
 Fees will be the lessor of \$19,000 per affordable unit or 15% of adjusted development costs.
+Market rate units will not be included in developer fee calculations nor in the total development cost calculation.
 The formula is:

-Developer Fees (line 36) + Consultant Fees (line 16)

-Adjusted Development Costs
+Developer Fees + Consultant Fees Adjusted Development Costs